 There is definitely a lack of suitability when it comes to the right size inflatable collars for medium-sized dogs such as the beagle.

-Inflatable collars should be big enough to stop your beagle from reaching its paws or scratching at its jaw, but snug enough that it cannot be pulled off.
+Inflatable collars should be big enough to stop your beagle from reaching its paws or scratching at its jaw, but snug enough that they cannot be pulled off.
 After having tried several different sizes from a variety of brands, we were still waiting to find the right one.

 The main issue we had with the large collars is that the hook and loop (Velcro-type) straps do not allow you to tighten the collar to its full potential, leaving a gap on either end where our beagle could gain access to her paws.